yPlanter

 🌷 March

-• Direct sow: lettuce, carrots, beets, chard, kale, potatoes
+• Direct sow: lettuce, carrots, beets, chard, kale, potatoes, radishes

-• Plant bare-root fruit trees, berries, and roses
+• Plant bare-root fruit trees, berries, and roses—last chance before they leaf out

 🌧️ April

-• Transplant tomato and pepper starts (after mid-month, with protection)
+• Transplant tomato and pepper starts (after mid-month, with Wall-o-Water protection)

 • Direct sow: beans (after soil reaches 60°F), more lettuce and greens

-• Apply organic slug bait (slugs are a PNW reality)
+• Apply organic slug bait (iron phosphate)—slugs are a PNW reality

 ☀️ May

-• Direct sow: beans, corn, cucumbers, summer squash
+• Direct sow: beans, corn, cucumbers, summer squash, sunflowers

 🌻 June

-• Watch for aphids—blast with water or introduce ladybugs
+• Watch for aphids—blast with water hose or introduce ladybugs

 🍅 July

-• Harvest: first tomatoes, beans, zucchini, blueberries, cucumbers
+• Harvest: first tomatoes, beans, zucchini, blueberries, cucumbers, raspberries

-• Plant fall crops: kale, broccoli, cabbage starts
+• Plant fall crops: kale, broccoli, Brussels sprouts, cabbage starts

-• Direct sow: fall beets, carrots, lettuce for fall
+• Direct sow: fall beets, carrots, lettuce, spinach for autumn harvest

 🌾 August

-• Peak harvest: tomatoes, squash, beans, corn, berries
+• Peak harvest: tomatoes, squash, beans, corn, berries, peppers, cucumbers

 • Enjoy the bounty!
-Preserve excess via canning, freezing, or sharing
+Preserve excess by canning, freezing, dehydrating, or sharing

 🍂 September

-• Harvest winter squash when stems are dry and corky
+• Harvest winter squash when stems are dry and corky—cure in sun 10–14 days

-• Plant garlic (mid-Sep through Oct in PNW)
+• Plant garlic cloves (mid-Sep through Oct—top priority for PNW fall gardening)

-• Sow cover crops (crimson clover, winter rye) in empty beds
+• Sow cover crops (crimson clover, winter rye, fava beans) in empty beds

-• Begin putting garden to bed—pull spent plants, compost
+• Begin putting the edible garden to bed—pull spent plants, add to compost

 🎃 October

-• Clean up fallen leaves—compost or use as mulch
+• Clean up fallen leaves—compost, make leaf mold, or use as mulch

 🍃 November